-“He never fails to spend time listening to his patients and he treats all like they are his only patient,” said Terri Slaughter, relationship manager, clinical enterprise family practice, Seton Healthcare Family.
+“He never fails to spend time listening to his patients and he treats all like they are his only patient,” said Terri Slaughter, relationship manager, clinical enterprise family practice, Ascension Seton.
 “When patients are in the hospital, he will call and often visit them in person.
 He keeps up with his patients.”

 When Dr. Kirtley first started practicing in Lockhart 25 years ago, he worried his patients might find his follow up intrusive.
 He quickly learned that they appreciated his interest and concern.